 Keep scrolling to discover 10 foods nutritionists always have in their kitchens!

 The one oil every nutritionist uses?
-Coconut oil (it’s a beauty editor staple, too).
+Coconut oil.
 Certified nutritionist and Be Well by Kelly founder Kelly LeVeque says she always has it in her cabinet because the medium-chain triglycerides (MCTs) help produce quick brain fuel while the lauric acid kills candida and yeast overgrowth.
 Goodman agrees, saying the MCTs help raise your body’s metabolism, fight off pathogens, and may even serve as a natural treatment for Alzheimer’s disease.
 “MCTs are a primary source of ketone bodies, which act as an alternate source of brain fuel that can help prevent the brain atrophy associated with dementia,” she says.

 Another reason to choose coconut oil?
 It’s easy on the digestive system and doesn’t produce an insulin spike in your bloodstream.
 If you wanted a quick energy boost, Goodman suggests eating a spoonful of coconut oil or adding it to your meal.
 LeVeque even says that coconut oil can increase 24-hour energy expenditure by as much as 5%.